-Interest rate swaps are modeled by incorporating such factors as the Treasury curve, LIBOR rates, and the pay rate on the interest rate swaps.
-Management reviews the fair values determined by the pricing model and compares its results to dealer quotes received on each interest rate swap to validate reasonableness.
+The Company obtains quotations from third parties to determine the fair values of its interest rate swaps.
+Management reviews the fair values determined by its pricing model and compares its results to dealer quotes received on each interest rate swap to validate reasonableness.
 The dealer quotes will incorporate common market pricing methods, including a spread measurement to the Treasury curve or interest rate swap curve as well as underlying characteristics of the particular contract.
+Interest rate swaps are modeled by the Company by incorporating such factors as the Treasury curve, LIBOR rates, and the pay rate on the interest rate swaps.

 During times of market dislocation, as has been experienced for some time, the observability of prices and inputs can be reduced for certain instruments.
 If dealers or independent pricing services are unable to provide a price for an asset, or if the price provided by them is deemed unreliable by the Company, then the asset will be valued at its fair value as determined in good faith by the Company.
 In addition, validating third party pricing for the Company's investments may be more subjective as fewer participants may be willing to provide this service to the Company.
 Illiquid investments typically experience greater price volatility as a ready market does not exist.
-As fair value is not an entity specific measure and is a market based approach which considers the value of an asset or liability from the perspective of a market participant, observability of prices and inputs can vary significantly from period to period.
+As fair value is not an entity-specific measure and is a market-based approach which considers the value of an asset or liability from the perspective of a market participant, observability of prices and inputs can vary significantly from period to period.
 A condition such as this can cause instruments to be reclassified from Level 1 to Level 2 or Level 2 to Level 3 when the Company is unable to obtain third party pricing verification.

 If at the valuation date, the fair value of an investment security is less than its amortized cost at the date of the consolidated statement of financial condition, the Company analyzes the investment security for OTTI.
 Management evaluates the Company's RMBS for OTTI at least on a quarterly basis, and more frequently when economic or market concerns warrant such evaluation.
-Consideration is given to (1) the length of time and the extent to which the fair value has been lower than carrying value, (2) the intent of the Company to sell the investment prior to recovery in fair value (3) whether the Company will be more likely than not be required to sell the investment before the expected recovery, and (4) the expected future cash flows of the investment in relation to its amortized cost.
+Consideration is given to (1) the length of time and the extent to which the fair value has been lower than carrying value, (2) the intent of the Company to sell the investment prior to recovery in fair value (3) whether the Company will more likely than not be required to sell the investment before the expected recovery, and (4) the expected future cash flows of the investment in relation to its amortized cost.
 Unrealized losses on assets that are considered OTTI due to credit are recognized in earnings and the cost basis of the assets are adjusted.

-At June 30, 2010, the Company has classified a portion of its assets and liabilities as Level 2 or Level 3.
+At September 30, 2010, the Company has classified a portion of its assets and liabilities as Level 2 or Level 3.
 At December 31, 2009, the Company classified its assets as Level 2.
-The Company's financial assets and liabilities carried at fair value on a recurring basis are valued at June 30, 2010 and December 31, 2009 as presented below.
+The Company's financial assets and liabilities carried at fair value on a recurring basis are valued at September 30, 2010 and December 31, 2009 as presented below.